-One of the most famous vitamins and especially in winter is Vitamin C.
+One of the most famous vitamins, especially in winter, is Vitamin C.

-It theoretically helps reduce the risk of colds, although studies show that in practice it is not quite so.
+Theoretically it helps reduce the risk of colds, although studies show that, in practice, this is not the case.

 But Vitamin C plays other roles besides preventing colds.

 It plays a fundamental role in the synthesis of certain neurotransmitters, is a powerful antioxidant, influences Cortisol and much more.

 The recommended daily dose (RDA) varies between 90mg for men over 18 years of age and 75mg for women.